Bayesian Spatial Predictive Synthesis: Acknowledgement

-This Supplementary Material provides proofs of Theorem 1 and Theorem 2 in Section~\ref{sec:proof-prp1} and Section~\ref{sec:proof-prp2}, respectively, details of sampling algorithm under nearest neighbor Gaussian processes in Section~\ref{sec:NNGP-pos} and derivation of the mean field variational Bayes algorithm (Algorithm 1 in the main document) in Section~\ref{sec:VB-derivation}.
+This Supplementary Material provides the following.
+Details of the sampling algorithm under nearest neighbor Gaussian processes are in Section~\ref{sec:NNGP-pos}.
+The derivation of the mean-field variational Bayes algorithm (Algorithm 1 in the main document) is in Section~\ref{sec:VB-derivation}.
+Section~\ref{sec:par-lf} describes the implementation, computation, and numerical simulation of particle latent factors (i.e. when the predictive distribution is given as posterior samples).
+Finally, Section~\ref{sec:add-4.1} describes the two alternative latent factor specifications (spatially correlated latent factors and overlap corrected latent factors), and their numerical comparison.
+The exact minimaxity result, its proof, and an overview of Kiefer's theorem in Section~\ref{sec:minimax}.